JosielHernandezDev/OTIF-Interview/README.md

-# This is a project to interview of OTIF
+# This is a project to the interview of OTIF

 ## Available Scripts